soheil-h/old_site/_news/announcement_3.md

 ---
 layout: post
-date: 2022-05-11
+date: 2023-01-30
 inline: true
 ---

-Our paper, "Encouraging Human Interaction with Robot Teams: Legible and Fair Subtask Allocations" got accepted to <b>IEEE Robotics and Automation Letters</b>. [[link](https://ieeexplore-ieee-org.ezproxy.lib.vt.edu/document/9772933)]
+Our RA-L paper, "Encouraging Human Interaction with Robot Teams: Legible and Fair Subtask Allocations" got accepted for presentation at the [2023 IEEE International Conference on Robotics and Automation (ICRA)](https://www.icra2023.org/).